 Step #4- Invest

 Becoming successful financially always involves some form of investment.
 Actually, it usually takes many types of investment to achieve financial success.
-I’m not only talking about investing your money into stocks, bonds, real estate, and businesses, which is highly important to financial success, I’m also talking about other necessary investments such as:
+I’m not only talking about investing in stocks, bonds, real estate, and businesses, which is highly important to financial success, I’m also talking about other necessary investments such as:

 - Knowledge and Skills- Increasing your knowledge and skill set will always serve you well, and usually allow you to earn more money during your career.